sweetnightkitty/odin-battleship/README.md

 ### Local Server

-After sucessfully cloning the repo, and accessing the correct branch in order to launch the program locally you will need to run the webpack server using the command
+After sucessfully cloning the repository, in order to launch the program locally you will need to run the webpack server using the command

 ```
 npm run serve